 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

+If you find your email on the dark web you should take steps to protect your data, such as changing your passwords and reviewing your financial records.
 The dark web is an unregulated group of deep web marketplaces, websites, and forums.
-As such, it is a fertile environment for illegal activity.
 Having your private information circulating in this place is as disturbing as it is dangerous.

 A stolen email can result in data leaks, blackmail, phishing scams, financial fraud, and even identity theft.
 Staying vigilant and using good identity protection tools is a must nowadays.